awslabs/graphstorm/README.md

 ## Get Started
 ### Installation
 GraphStorm is compatible to Python 3.8+.
-It requires PyTorch 1.13+, DGL 1.0 and transformers 4.3.0+.
-GraphStorm supports DGL only up to version 2.3.0.
+It requires PyTorch 1.13+, DGL 1.0+ and transformers 4.3.0+.
+GraphStorm only supports DGL up to version 2.3.0.

 GraphStorm can be installed with pip and it can be used to train GNN models in a standalone mode.
 To run GraphStorm in a distributed environment, we recommend users to using [Docker](https://docs.docker.com/get-started/overview/) container to reduce envrionment setup efforts.
 A guideline to setup GraphStorm running environment can be found at [here](https://graphstorm.readthedocs.io/en/latest/install/env-setup.html#setup-graphstorm-docker-environment) and a full instruction on how to setup distributed training can be found [here](https://graphstorm.readthedocs.io/en/latest/cli/model-training-inference/distributed/cluster.html).